Which is better? Charter Schools vs Public Schools

 When it comes to choosing between a public or a charter school there are many different factors to consider.
 That being said, which is better will depend on the needs and goals of the student.
-It may be difficult to speak in broad strokes about public vs. charter schools because, like the students they serve, each individual school is unique.
-Still, fundamental differences in the rules, guidelines, and regulations for charter vs. public means each model offers a different set of opportunities for students.
+It may be difficult to speak in broad strokes about charter schools vs public because, like the students they serve, each individual school is unique.
+Still, fundamental differences in the rules, guidelines, and regulations for charter schools vs public schools means each model offers a different set of opportunities for students.

 Charter schools are public schools that function by their own terms so to speak.
 Most state laws allow a charter school option where the school creates a contract with the state declaring what their school’s mission, goals, management, and modes for measuring success will be.
 This contract is the “charter” in charter schools!
 Because they operate outside of the typical public school structure, they have a much greater range of diversity of styles.

 How About Popularity?